--Please install a zip decompressor in your phone to expand the zip links downloaded from the Encyclopedia.
+-Please install a zip decompressor on your phone to expand the zip links downloaded from the Encyclopedia (or download in PC, decompress and transfer to phone afterwards).
 After opening the NOMAD Google VR app, click on File Manager and search for your desired .ncfg file.

 -Download the datasets preferably in the internal storage.
 Make sure that the paths to the datasets indicated in the .ncfg files match.
 When using Android 7, you will need to indicate absolute paths.

 -Pressing the button will start/stop the movement in the gaze's direction.

 -If you have connected a bluetooth controller, you can use the buttons to start/stop the automatic timestep (button X), to start/stop user movement (button A), and to go to the next/previous timestep (up/down joystick) or iso (left/right joystick).
 Sometimes controllers are marked ABCD instead of ABXY.

 Instructions for the NOMAD Google VR viewer for IOS